Stablecroft: A New Path for Nature and Visitors

 Adventure Awaits: The New Woodland Play at Moseley Old Hall

-Get ready for brand-new woodland play experiences at Moseley Old Hall!
-New dedicated play areas will soon offer fun, interactive and sensory-rich experiences for children and families to enjoy.
+Come and explore the brand-new woodland play experiences at Moseley Old Hall!
+New dedicated play areas offer fun, interactive and sensory-rich experiences for children and families to enjoy.